SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 And we'll attach yet.
 We'll attach yet another event listener.
-So to be responsible, let's clean up that in `disconnect()`, which is called when the element we're attached to is removed and the page finally, to make our new model field, the most awesome head back to `ProductAdminController`.
+So to be responsible, let's clean up that in `disconnect()`, which is called when the element we're attached to is removed and the page finally, to make our new modal field, the most awesome head back to `ProductAdminController`.
 And let's actually read direct change the reject back to the, uh, `product_admin_index`, which just makes more sense.
 So try the entire process, have it admin area, and then I'll do a full refresh.
 If we clicked the modal that was via the molded frame, we can save it.
 That saves via the mobile frame.
 And if we fill in some new, real data, this is going to submit normally be at a terrible frame.
 We'll detect that it was successful and boom, our item shows up.
-So when we tag, when we detect successful, we close the model.
+So when we tag, when we detect successful, we close the modal.
 And then we navigated back to this page.
 We redirected back to this page,

 Which is why the new product showed up, but